St. Mary’s County Arts Council

 She has participated in invitational exhibitions at the local cooperative art gallery, volunteered in art classes at her children's school, and contributed to community art projects.

-In recent years, Ana has worked as a substitute teacher for art and Spanish at a charter school, serving both elementary and middle school students.
+Ana has worked as a substitute teacher for art and Spanish at a charter school.

 • Heidi Kaselemis